-- A cover letter.
+- A Schengen visa cover letter.
 In this letter, you are required to explain in details why you wish to visit the country, where you will be staying and what you will be doing throughout your stay.

 - Hotel booking.
 A document issued by a hotel in your destination country/countries, which includes your dates of stay, hotel address and other contact details.

 - Invitation letter.
 In case you are planning to stay over at a relative or friend, then you will have to submit a letter in which they invite you to stay over.
-It should contain details as host’s personal information, your dates of stay and your relationship with them.
+It should contain details as the host’s personal information, your dates of stay and your relationship with them.

 - Rent agreement.
-If you are planning to stay at a rented place, then you should show a rental contract as an evidence of accommodation.
+If you are planning to stay at a rented place, then you should show a rental contract as evidence of accommodation.

 - Depending on your employment status you will have to submit the following documents: